COVID-19 Info | Information sur la COVID-19 | COVID-19 Vaccine Vaccine Receipt | COVID-19 Self-Assessment

 Healthy Aging

-World Health Organization (WHO) defines Healthy Aging as “the process of developing and maintaining the functional ability that enables well-being in older age.”4
+The World Health Organization (WHO) defines Healthy Aging as “the process of developing and maintaining the functional ability that enables well-being in older age.”1

-It is about having the ability to continue to do things we value and enjoy.
-You can live longer and stay independent by keeping healthy and preventing falls.
+Healthy Aging is about having the ability to continue to do things we value and enjoy.
+You can live longer and stay independent by keeping healthy, being mobile, preventing falls, building and maintaining relationships; and contributing to society.1

 Date of creation: January 1, 2013